project-gemmi/gemmi/docs/grid.rst

   >>> grid.tricubic_interpolation_der(gemmi.Fractional(1/24, 1/24, 1/24))
   [1.283477783203125, 35.523193359375, 36.343505859375, 35.523193359375]

-The cubic interpolation is smoother than linear, but may increase the noise.
+The cubic interpolation is smoother than linear, but may amplify the noise.
 This is illustrated on the plots below, which shows density along two lines in a grid that was filled with random numbers from [0, 1).
 Trilinear interpolation is blue, tricubic -- red.